Quantum state preparation via engineered ancilla resetting: Dephasing Noise

 which affects both the system and ancillas through a Lindbladian Here, the $P^\alpha$ operators project the system and ancillas into spin-up, spin-zero, or spin-down states.

 Dephasing is implemented by performing random projection measurements without resetting, with probability $P(\epsilon)=1-e^{-\epsilon dt}$ applied to both the system and the ancillas.

 A metric for evaluating the performance of the protocol is the stationary mean energy $\overline{E_\text{b}}=\frac{1}{k(L-1)}\sum_{i=N-k}^N\text{Tr}(H\chi(t_i))$, which indicates the degree of convergence to the target state upon reaching equilibrium (see~Fig.~\ref{fig:steering:AKLT_error:ene}).
-For errors of $\epsilon=0.015$ and $0.030$, the optimal $\delta t$ remains approximately $\frac{\pi}{2}$.
+For error rates of $\epsilon=0.015$ and $0.030$, the optimal $\delta t$ remains approximately $\frac{\pi}{2}$.
 This is consistent with the optimal $\delta t$ obtained in the absence of errors, leading to the conclusion that the optimal $\delta t$ is independent of the error rate.

 It is crucial to evaluate the robustness of the protocol against different noise levels.
 For this purpose, both the infidelity and the mean energy per bond at equilibrium are plotted against the error rate in Fig.~\ref{fig:steering:AKLT_error:errors}.
-Stopping the protocol at a predetermined time when equilibrium is assumed to be reached is impractical due to the indeterminate stopping time in experimental settings.
-Instead, the information obtained from measuring the ancillas can be used to determine when to stop the evolution of the state.
-The state's evolution is ceased when no ancillas have been measured in an excited state for a duration of $t_\text{wait}=4\delta t$, at which point fidelity and energy per bond are measured.
+Stopping the protocol at a predetermined time when equilibrium is assumed to be reached is inefficient.
+Instead, the information obtained from measuring the ancillas can be used to determine when to stop the evolution of the state, this is done in a similar fashion to Matthies \etal \cite{matthies2022programmable}.
+The state's evolution is stopped when no ancillas have been measured in an excited state for a duration of $t_\text{wait}=4\delta t$, at which point fidelity and energy per bond are measured.
 Importantly, extending the waiting time would not substantially improve fidelity to the target state, as the primary factor affecting performance at large $t_\text{wait}$ is the likelihood of an error occurring during the final Hamiltonian evolution.
 This simple selection mechanism enhances fidelity by approximately a factor of three.
 This allows the self-correcting nature of the protocol to achieve even better fidelities, exceeding a fidelity of $F=0.99$ at $\epsilon=10^{-3}$, with the help of the stopping time selection scheme.